BzGEO/Geo_AI_compendium/Updates.md

 1. Regarding the ongoing series of webinars organized by Natural Resources Canada in the context of the UN-GGIM: Americas' [*GeoAI Community of Practice*](https://www.interamericangeoportal.org/pages/geo-ai), the team has developed a GitHub repo for the webinars: https://github.com/geoaiclassroom/geoai_learning/.
 The various *Tutorial* subfolders (i.e., [Tutorial1](https://github.com/geoaiclassroom/geoai_learning/tree/main/Tutorial1), [Tutorial2](https://github.com/geoaiclassroom/geoai_learning/tree/main/Tutorial2), [Tutorial3](https://github.com/geoaiclassroom/geoai_learning/tree/main/Tutorial3) subfolders) in the repo contain Jupyter Notebooks associated with the webinar.
 They have also set up a *Google Classroom* for the webinar series: https://classroom.google.com/c/ODQwNjQxMjc1OTQx.

-2. The organizers of the upcoming *2nd ESA-NASA Workshop on AI Foundation Model for Earth Observation* (19-22 May 2026) have indicated that the event's draft [program](https://nikal.eventsair.com/2nd-esa-nasa-workshop-on-ai-foundation-model-for-earth-observation-eo/programme) will be available by the end of the next week (i.e., circa 27.03.2026).
+2. The organizers of the upcoming *2nd ESA-NASA Workshop on AI Foundation Models for Earth Observation* (19-22 May 2026) have indicated that the event's draft [program](https://nikal.eventsair.com/2nd-esa-nasa-workshop-on-ai-foundation-model-for-earth-observation-eo/programme) will be available by the end of the next week (i.e., circa 27.03.2026).

 <img width="1088" height="295" alt="image" src="https://github.com/user-attachments/assets/0d71df5f-672d-4330-94d2-5cc18e8ac64a" />